ARM-software/CMSIS-DSP/PythonWrapper_README.md

 # Change history

+## Version 1.10.2:
+* Release build of CMSIS-DSP for the Neon versions

 ## Version 1.10.1:
 * Some Neon acceleration on Arm aarch64 (with small API differences for FFT)
 * Version 1.10 was removed because of issues in some buffer management